opencv-java/opencv-java-tutorials/docs/source/01-installing-opencv-for-java.rst

 After the installation of OpenCV, the needed jar file and the dylib library will be located at ``/usr/local/Cellar/opencv/3.x.x/share/OpenCV/java/``, e.g., ``/usr/local/Cellar/opencv/3.3.1/share/OpenCV/java/``.

 Please, notice that this method doesn't work if you update OpenCV from a previous version: you need to uninstall OpenCV and install it again.
-Also, in some systems without Apache Ant (e.g., in `/usr/local/bin/ant`) Homebrew doesn't produce the needed files.
+Also, Homebrew doesn't produce the needed files in some systems without Apache Ant (e.g., in ``/usr/local/bin/ant``).

 Install OpenCV 3.x under Linux
 ---------------------------------